 The CJ4 comes in two standard configurations.
 One that can seat up to 10 passengers, while the other can seat up to 11.
 The CJ4 is also one of the largest jets from the manufacturer that can be flown with a single pilot.
 While being considered a crossover jet by Cessna.
 This means it can be used for personal, business or in a fleet with a small airline operator.

-The CJ4 is powered by two Williams FJ44-4A turbofans with 3,400 pounds-force of thrust each.
-This allows the aircraft to remain very fuel efficient and quieter than other aircraft of a similar class.
+This aircraft is powered by two Williams FJ44-4A turbofans with 3,400 pounds-force of thrust each.
+This allows for it to remain very fuel efficient and quieter than other aircraft of a similar class.
 It has a maximum cruise speed of Mach 0.67 and an economy cruise speed of Mach 0.57.
 It also has a maximum range of 2,165 nautical miles (4,010 km) with a maximum altitude of 45,000 ft.

-Rockwell Collins Proline 21 Avionics has been implemented into the cockpit.
+Rockwell Collins Pro Line 21 Avionics has been implemented into the cockpit.
 Similar to the XLS+, it provides a 4 screen LCD EFIS display for helping the pilot with overall awareness of important navigational tasks.
+It also includes the MultiScan Weather Radar System, Integrated Crew Alerting System and more.
+(3)

 - Another interesting feature found on the CJ4, is the inclusion of electric heating on the windshield of the aircraft.
 This replaces the standard pneumatic heating system on previous models.